 Morning saw the hole lit blue: there was brightness outside.
 I’d missed sunrise (6am or thereabouts).
 Steve was keen to head home not having had a great sleep.
 I was keen to make the most of what looked like great conditions, and our other inhabitant was keen to do some training for his future winter leader assessment.
 I suggested a compromise: it was an easy trip of 2 miles over to Lochnagar and we decided to do that.
 Thinking about the descent with the big rucksacks, we decided rather than clamber over boulders heading down to Meikle Pap or Glas Allt, we’d be better dumping the bags at the hole and doing a lightweight trip to Lochanagar then returning and loading up for the relatively straightforward descent the way we came up

 First some food: I had a bag of sandwiches which I’d kept in the sleeping bag to stop freezing and they were indeed soft if a bit squashed.
 A mug of hot chocolate to wash them down.
 On inspection of my sleeping and bivi bags: a lot of damp inside the bivi though given my very damp underclothes I’ll reserve judgement on the bivi until a less extreme outing.
-Packed and tidied, rucksacks ready for our return
+Packed and tidied, our rucksacks were ready for our return.

 We set off across the snow and crampons were soon on, one minute powdery snow the next icey.
 The dawn hues across a snow covered plateau are always special and the efforts of yesterday were soon forgotten.
-A sea of snow waves headed to the horizon, underfoot patterns and swirls, the sun was out the wind very low, magic.
+A sea of snow waves headed to the horizon, underfoot patterns and swirls, the sun was out the wind very low, sheer winter magic.

 As we approached Cac Carn Mor, the sky was cut with shards of clouds blown asunder, and the wind picked up now we were prominent from the surroundings.
 We chatted briefly to a hardy runner at Cac Carn Beag, then began heading back, the wind chill too brutal to hang about.